grvriend/gvriend.app/README.md

 - [The Manager's Path](https://www.amazon.com/Managers-Path-Leaders-Navigating-Growth/dp/1491973897/ref=sr_1_1?keywords=the+manager%27s+path&qid=1666362178&qu=eyJxc2MiOiIyLjAyIiwicXNhIjoiMS42MCIsInFzcCI6IjEuNzkifQ%3D%3D&sprefix=the+manager%2Caps%2C194&sr=8-1) - This book serves as a great guide about the path from engineering to management.
 - [Atomic Habits](https://www.amazon.com/Atomic-Habits-Proven-Build-Break/dp/0735211299/ref=sr_1_1?crid=1K0X6XSWQ0RO6&keywords=atomic+habits&qid=1666362331&qu=eyJxc2MiOiIyLjU5IiwicXNhIjoiMi4zMSIsInFzcCI6IjIuMzcifQ%3D%3D&sprefix=atomic+habit%2Caps%2C174&sr=8-1) - A great reminder that small improvements can go a long way.

-## What I do

-### Technical strategy

-As a member of the technical leadership team, we plan our long-term technical strategy and have ownership of technical initiatives for the department.
-Depending on the initiative, this can either be a direct contributor-role where I get into the code myself or a delegator role where I work with others.

-### Hiring engineers

-I, and the other tech leads participate in the hiring process of software engineers.
-We recognize that hiring can have a large impact on our squads and thus hire carefully.

-### Technical help

-I provide technical help to software engineers where needed.
-Although I can provide help to engineers for all languages/applications in our stack, my specialty is the Coldfusion language and the reporting applications.

-### Training/mentoring

-I love to train and mentor others where needed.
-If there is something you would like me to train or mentor you on, always feel free to ask me.

 ## Leadership style

 ### Growth focused